Microservices Consulting Overview

 In this blog post, we’ve looked at microservices consulting and architecture.
 We discussed what some of the benefits of this architectural pattern are and how they might be able to add value to your business.
 We’ve also highlighted some points that might give you some ideas in terms of how this pattern can help software professionals better structure their applications.
 Finally, we finished up with looking at how Amazon and eBay have adopted microservices into the software the powers their solutions.

-Here at Growth Acceleration Partners, we have extensive expertise in many verticals.
+At Growth Acceleration Partners, we have extensive expertise in many verticals, including microservice consulting.
 Our nearshore business model can keep costs down while maintaining the same level of quality and professionalism you’d experience from an onshore team.

 Our Centers of Engineering Excellence in Latin America focus on combining business acumen with development expertise to help your business.
 We can provide your organization with resources in the following areas: